Didas-git/lilybird/packages/docs/src/content/docs/api/no-events.md

 ---
-title: Understanding the no-events approach
+title: No Events
-description: Learn and understand the approach taken by lilybird.
+description: Learn and understand the no-events approach taken by lilybird.
+sidebar:
+  order: 0
 ---

 As you might have noticed by now Lilybird does not have an events API and you might be questioning this decision so let's discuss the motivation behind this.